All Categories

 To prevent scaling and maintain a highly efficient liquid film, modern plate evaporators employ sophisticated flow channel design.
 The fluid flows in a three-dimensional spiral within the corrugated channels, achieving vigorous turbulence even at very low flow rates.
 This not only improves the heat transfer coefficient but also endows the equipment with a certain degree of "self-cleaning" capability.

-| Comparison Dimension | Plate Evaporator | Traditional Shell & Tube Evaporator |
+Comparison Dimension Plate Evaporator Traditional Shell & Tube Evaporator

-| Heat Transfer Efficiency | Corrugated plates create strong turbulence even at low flow velocity, effectively disrupting the boundary layer.
+Heat Transfer Efficiency Corrugated plates create strong turbulence even at low flow velocity, effectively disrupting the boundary layer.
 The heat transfer coefficient is typically 3–5 times higher than that of shell & tube evaporators.
-True counter-current flow maximizes the utilization of the temperature difference. | Heat transfer mainly relies on tube-side flow.
-Turbulence intensity is relatively low, resulting in lower heat transfer coefficients and less efficient temperature utilization. |
+Heat transfer mainly relies on tube-side flow, resulting in lower efficiency.

 Plate evaporators play a crucial role in numerous industries due to their unique performance.